neow3j/neow3j-docs/docs/neo-n3/dapp_development/wallets_and_accounts.md

 ## Accounts

 Accounts in neow3j can be created with or without EC key material.
-If the private key of the account is available, the account can be used for transaction signing.
+If the private key of the account is available, the account can be used for signing arbitrary data, which includes transactions or other raw data.

 The following methods create an account with the private key available.

 - `create()`
 - `new Account(ECkeyPair exKeyPair)`
 - `fromNEP6Account(NEP6Account nep6Acct)` - Requires decryption of the private key with `decryptPrivateKey(...)`.
 - `fromWIF(String wif)`

-The following methods create an account without a private key:
+It is also possible to create an account without a private key.
+This applies for example for a multi-sig account where only the public keys, or its derived verification script are known.
+You can create an account without a private key with the following static methods:

 - `fromAddress(String address)`
 - `fromScriptHash(Hash160 scriptHash)`
 - `fromPublicKey(ECPublicKey publicKey)`
 - `fromVerificationScript(VerificationScript script)`

+> **Note:** If you are working with Neo addresses or `watch-only` accounts (i.e., without a private key), you can use
+> the `Hash160` class for that.
+However, if you are working with wallets, and you're using NEP-6 wallet files, you can
+> use the `Account` class for that.

-The label of an account is by default set to its address.
-After creating an account you can set it's label if needed.
+An account can hold a label that is set to its address by default.
+If needed you can change it to a custom label with the `label(String)` method.

 ```java
 Account a = Account.fromWIF("L3kCZj6QbFPwbsVhxnB8nUERDy4mhCSrWJew4u5Qh5QmGMfnCTda")